-Robin Esrock’s success as a global adventurer, travel writer, TV producer and international TV personality was no accident, although it did start with one.
+Robin Esrock’s success as a global adventurer, travel writer, bestselling author and international TV personality is no accident, although it did start with one.
 Struck down on his bike at a Vancouver intersection, Robin hobbled away with a broken kneecap, and one year later, a modest $20,000 insurance settlement.
 It was just enough for him pack up his things, quit his job, and set off on a one-year solo round-the-world backpacking adventure to 24 countries.
-Committed to record his year of living dangerously, he named his journey Modern Gonzo, uploading weekly reports, photography, videos, reviews, and interviews with every person he met.
+Committed to record his year of living dangerously, he uploaded weekly reports, photography, videos, reviews, and interviews with every person he met.
 In doing so, he pioneered a new era of multi-platform, switched-on and wired-in travel journalism, leading to adventures beyond his wildest dreams.

 Robin could look back on several careers before stumbling upon this exciting new one.
-He rode the new media boom in the late 90’s, working in London for the Sunday Times, BBC, Reuters and FilmFour.
-In Canada, he founded a record label before working in a music agency with clients including Coldplay, Norah Jones and Bryan Adams.
+He rode the new media boom in the late 1990′s, working in London for the Sunday Times, BBC, Reuters and FilmFour.
+Immigrating to Canada, he founded a Vancouver record label before working for a music agency with clients including Coldplay, Norah Jones and Bryan Adams.
 Once he discovered travel writing, his own star took the spotlight.

 Noticing the fascination and misconceptions surrounding the profession of travel writing, Robin conceived what became the first TV series to show the truth behind the byline.
 Word Travels took Robin and co-host Julia Dimon to 36 countries on 6 continents, filming 40 action-packed half hour episodes.
 In addition to hosting, Robin developed, wrote, and co-produced the show.
 Nominated for a Best Documentary Series Gemini Award, the show airs on National Geographic International and Travel Channel International in over 100 countries and 21 languages.
-In Canada, it has become a popular fixture on OLN, FX, and CityTV, also airing on TVB in China, and Outside TV, Hulu, and the Halogen Network in the USA.
+In Canada, it is a popular fixture on OLN, FX, and CityTV, also airing on TVB in China, and Outside TV, Hulu, Amazon Prime Video, and PBS in the USA.

 Scuba diving in Papua New Guinea, racing Lamborghinis in Italy, volcano boarding in Nicaragua – it’s all in a day’s work.
-Having now visited over 100 countries on 7 continents, Robin continues to write, blog, tweet, and film his ongoing adventures.
-He lives in Vancouver with his wife and two children.
-Living proof that sometimes, life is just an accident waiting to happen.
+Having visited over 110 countries on 7 continents, Robin continues to write, blog, share, and film his ongoing adventures.
+He lives in Vancouver with his wife, two children and their pet rats.